dannowilby/dannowilby/README.md

-Backend Engineer currently training coding LLMs.
+Backend Engineer currently training coding LLMs and contracting for clients.

 <!--
 **dannowilby/dannowilby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.